 If RESET# is asserted during a program or erase operation, the RY/BY# pin remains a "0" (busy) until the internal reset operation is complete, which requires a time of t{READY} (during Embedded Algorithms).
 The system can thus monitor RY/BY# to determine whether the reset operation is complete.
 If RESET# is asserted when a program or erase operation is not executing (RY/BY# pin is "1"), the reset operation is completed within a time of t{READY} (not during Embedded Algorithms).
 The system can read data t{RH} after the RESET# pin returns to V{IH}.

-I{CC4} in the DC Characteristics table represents the reset current.
-Also refer to AC Characteristics tables for RESET# timing parameters and to Figure 14 for the timing diagram.
+Refer to the AC Characteristics tables for RESET# parameters and to Figure 14 for the timing diagram.

 Output Disable Mode